megmage/chrome-export-passwords/README.md

   document.write(out2);
   },300);
 ```

-3. Now you see all your passwords in format i described early.
+3.Now you see all your passwords in format i described early.

-4. Copy all data to csv file and import to FireFox :)
+4.Copy all data to csv file and import to FireFox :)

-5. Profit.
+5.Profit